borderless-superuser/lightning-rfc/02-peer-protocol.md

 funds will go on mutual close, which the remote node should enforce even if a node is compromised later.

+The `funding_expiry` is a commitment from the funder that the funding transaction will be confirmed before the provided block.

 The `option_support_large_channel` is a feature used to let everyone know this node will accept `funding_satoshis` greater than or equal to 2^24.
 Since it's broadcast in the `node_announcement` message other nodes can use it to identify peers